 If you recently lost a loved one or can’t be with your loved ones during the holiday, you must learn to deal with the sadness that comes with it.
 You need to realize the way you feel is normal.
 Hence, you need to give yourself some time to express your feelings.
 Don’t force happiness unto yourself because of the holidays.

 Don’t Keep Your Feelings to Yourself

 If you are feeling lonely during the holidays, don’t stay that way.
-Instead, you need to reach out to people in your community, religious places or attend social events.
-These places can offer you support and companionship in times like this.
+Instead, you need to reach out to people in your community, or attend social events.
+These places can offer you support in times like this.

 You can also reach out to a close friend or family member.
 Tell them about how you feel.
 It is always best to let these feelings out instead of bottling them in.
 If you keep them with you, it can lead to depression and severe consequences.

 You can also stay active during the holiday by volunteering for good causes.
 By helping others in need, you will uplift your spirits and make new and rewarding friends.
 Whatever you do, don’t keep those feelings bottled up.

 If you find it hard to deal with your holiday anxiety, don’t hesitate to seek professional help.
 You can get anxiety treatment in Toronto from qualified therapists.
 If your anxiety symptoms start to take their toll on you, get the help you need immediately.